I have been asked to look at what Doug Shields presented regarding Charles Taze Russell and the occult. In doing so, we have decided to respond here.

 Shields begins by talking about Sir Isaac Newton.
 Shields claims that Newton was "under the delusion that he was one of the few men given the ability to interpret the bible and related prophecy, specifically biblical chronology."
 No reference is given.
 Newton did write a lot about the Bible; we don't know, however, that he actually ever presented himself in the manner described by Shields.
 If he did, it would seem that he would have published his writings on the Bible so as to get the message out, but he never did.

 Like many others, Shields presents Charles Taze Russell as being the "founder of the Jehovah's Witnesses".
 As we have shown many times, Russell did not believe in such an organization as the Jehovah's Witnesses organization, nor did he believe the Armageddon teachings of that organization.
+His central message of the ransom for all was diffrent from that of the Jehovah's Witnesses.
 He was certainly not the founder of that which he preached against.

 Shields asks his readers if they know that Newton was a member of the Rosicrucians.
-We know that many have claimed that he was a member of the Rosicrucians.
+We know that many have claimed that Newton was a member of the Rosicrucians.
 He evidently did have friends who were members of the Rosicrucians that existed in his day; we cannot say that he either was or was not a member of the Rosicrucians.
-Newton certainly did not seem to agree with much that the Rosicrucians believe, such as the Rosicrucian trinity, who Jesus is, or the immortality and transmigration of the soul.
+Newton certainly did not seem to agree with much that the Rosicrucians believe, such as man's self-proclaimed orthodox trinity, who Jesus is, or the immortality and transmigration of the soul.

 Newton's ownership of these materials [books on alchemy] by no means denotes membership within the early Rosicrucian order.
 Furthermore, considering that his personal alchemical investigations were focused upon discovering materials which the Rosicrucians professed to already be in possession of long before he was born, would seem to exclude Newton from their membership.
 During his own life, Newton was openly accused of being a Rosicrucian, as were many members of The Royal Society.
 Though it is not known for sure if Isaac Newton was in fact a Rosicrucian, and he never publicly identified himself as one, from his writings it does appear that he may have shared many of their sentiments and beliefs.